stomachacheGE/peapod/README.md

 Peapod is very simple, and in order to use it you just need to understand a few concepts:

-### Pod
+* **Pod**.
 A Pod is a container for binaries.
 A Pod is mapped to an Amazon S3 bucket, but you don't need to know about this.
 Each Pod is also a separate name-space.
 It's the maven equivalent of the groupId